 Taste: Lots of stewed fruits.
 Raspberry jam.
 Toffee.
 Caramel.
 Pepper, oak and smoke – in that order.
 I’ve been known to enjoy a port finish and this is delicious but perhaps the cask was a little too dominant?

-Value for money: No major issues.
+Thoughts: No major issues.
 The label carries a young statement but this is a big characterful clash of fruit and smoke, bottled at a good strength and retailing at a reasonable enough price.

 A big old mouthful of flavour to close out the tasting and a satisfying end to a great evening.
 I thoroughly enjoyed this dram but felt that the “Battle of the Blends” should be won by a whisky that showcased a whole range of flavours as opposed to one that brought a big old port cask to the party.